nyuvis/patient-viz/readme.md

 # patient-viz

-*patient-viz* is a tool allowing to view and explore insurance claim or other time sequence event data.
+*patient-viz* is a tool allowing to view and explore electronic medical records or other time sequence event data.
 The web-based tool is mostly written in [d3](http://d3js.org/) and uses [python](https://www.python.org/) and shell on the back-end.
 Example data from medical insurance claim data can be downloaded automatically.